LYNCH·LLP

 What the data says.

 Mujtaba M Chaudry maintains a public record in Technology Center 2100 (Computer Architecture, Software, and Information Security) spanning 2 art units.
-Over 1,424 disposed applications, the examiner's allowance rate is 87%, with a range from 82% to 88% across individual art units.
-The record encompasses 1,243 allowed applications and 181 abandoned applications.
-This pooled figure represents the ratio of decided cases and does not forecast outcomes for any particular filing.
+Across more than a thousand decided applications, the examiner's allowance rate is 87%.
+The allowance rate ranges from 82% to 88% across these art units.
+This pooled figure aggregates outcomes from all art units in the examiner's record and describes past decisions on applications that reached final disposition—either allowance or abandonment—without regard to pending filings.

 // HOW TO READ THESE NUMBERS